-The postmaster is authorized only to replace blank panels with Post Office boxes or to relocate Post Office boxes within a panel if no rearrangement of the box lobby is required.
-This work can be performed either by the local maintenance staff or by contract.
+The Postmaster is authorized only to replace blank panels with Post Office boxes or to relocate Post Office boxes within a panel if no rearrangement of the box lobby is required.
+This work can be performed by the local maintenance staff.